-For basic instructions on setting access control list entries. see the information on the chacl(1) command in Chapter 4, Controlling User Access to Directories and Files, or the Beginner's Guide to HP-UX.
+Note For basic instructions on setting access control list entries, see the information on the chacl(1) command in Chapter 4.

-The following example sets the %.% entry to restrict other users to only reading myfile.
+The following example sets the %. % entry to restrict other users to only reading myfile.

-The following allows user bill in any group to write the file, assuming that no restrictive entry is more specific than the bill. % entry (for example, a bill.adm entry that denies writing).
+The following allows user bill in any group to write the file, assuming that no restrictive entry is more specific than the bill.% entry (for example, a bill.adm entry that denies writing).
 (For information on the order in which ACLs evaluate access, see Access Check Algorithm.)